-Cafe Two70° (open between 7:30 am - 7:30 pm) is the lounge bar (food is complimentary).
-It offers light-food (hot-pressed sandwiches, wraps, custom-made salads, home-made soups), also gourmet desserts (bagels, pastries, muffins, cakes, fruits) and drinks (including specialty coffees).
+- Cafe Two70 (open between 7:30 am - 7:30 pm, on level 1/deck 5) is the lounge's bar.
+It offers complimentary light food (hot-pressed sandwiches, wraps, custom-made salads, home-made soups), also gourmet desserts (bagels, pastries, muffins, cakes, fruits) and drinks (including specialty coffees).
 Here is also served Continental Breakfast (between 7:30-10:30 am).

 - The Library (part of Two70's level 2/deck 6) doubles as Card Room / Internet Cafe.
 It has 6 computer workstations (Internet packages are priced per week /according to bandwidth), comfortable armchairs, tables, books, cards, popular board games.
 Book selections include fiction/nonfiction plus a small section for children/teens.
 There are also popular titles in other languages.
 Among the available for playing games are decks of cards, checkers, cribbage.

 - The Workshop (part of Two70's level 2/deck 6) is a room dedicated to arts-crafts classes for adults (scrapbooking, jewelry making), expert lecturers, multimedia presentations, and demonstrations.